 And while efficiency may be a well-worn tern, the digital age has seen a new buzzword rise to prominence: responsiveness.
 Responsiveness allows businesses to act and react swiftly to change—both internally and in the marketplace.

 Both are solid characteristics, but can one be more important than the other?
-Is it time to backburner efficiency in favor of responsiveness?
+Is it time to put efficiency on the back-burner in favor of responsiveness?

-When it comes to supply chain, the answer is complex.
+When it comes to the supply chain, the answer is complex.

 Supply Chain Efficiency in Action